Xetnus/blog/_posts/2023-02-04-locating-spokane-part-3.md

 );
 ```

 Running this query, we get 62 total results, which is slightly more manageable.
 Diligently searching through the small haystack, we find the needle: [446607561](https://www.openstreetmap.org/way/446607561).
-Clicking through to that link, we see that this roadway is labelled as a [tertiary highway](https://wiki.openstreetmap.org/wiki/Tag:highway%3Dtertiary).
+Clicking on that ID, we see that this roadway is labelled as a [tertiary highway](https://wiki.openstreetmap.org/wiki/Tag:highway%3Dtertiary), which is described as "a road linking small settlements, or the local centres of a large town or city."
+Makes sense.

 ![](/blog/images/2023-02-04-railway-results.png)

-The roadway is found and highlighted four times in that screenshot.
+The roadway is found and highlighted four times in the screenshot above.
 The reason for this is simple.
 Multiple parallel railways cross that same small section of road in OpenStreetMap, which can also be observed in the original photo of Spokane.

 ### 5. Substation

+![](/blog/images/2023-02-04-substation.jpg)

 Out of the 1,209 substations labelled in OpenStreetMap within Washington state, we're looking to find just one.
 To do this, we'll need to use other elements in the image to narrow our search down even more.
 Since we already know how to search for the intersection of the road and railway, let's use this as a starting point.

-![](/blog/images/2023-02-04-substation.jpg)

 Just like buildings and other closed polygons, OSM Finder classifies substations as nodes, using the same centroid() method that was covered in [Part 2](https://xetnus.github.io/blog/locating-spokane-part-2/).

 ![](/blog/images/2023-02-04-substation-annotation.jpg)

 **Node Properties.** Before jumping in, let's cover the basics.
 How do we know that it's a substation?
 Looking through the values listed on the [power wiki page](https://wiki.openstreetmap.org/wiki/Key:power), there are quite a few options.
-Using the short descriptions and pictures given for all of them, we can quickly narrow the values down to where 'substation' is the only remaining choice.
+Using the short descriptions and pictures given for all of them, we can quickly narrow the values down to where only 'substation' is left.
 Understandably, this might not be intuitive to some, which is perfectly fine.
 In fact, even if you don't deduce that it's a substation and only label it with the category 'power', you'll return nearly the same results, it'll just take a bit longer for the query to run.

 With that said, use the `power` category and `substation` subcategory (or don't provide a subcategory at all, your choice).
 We'll leave the tags empty.

-**Linestring Properties.** Use the same properties we used above to describe the railway and roadway, including `tunnel=yes` for the road.
+**Linestring Properties.** Use the same properties we used above to describe the railway and roadway, including `tunnel=yes` for the road and no tags for the railway.

 **Relationships.** When prompted to enter the details for the relationship between the two linestrings (i.e., the road and railway), use the same parameters we entered before.
 When prompted to describe the relationship between the node and the intersection, follow the instructions below.

 When a node and intersection are both present in an OSM Finder instance, it's possible to input all four relationship parameters: max distance, min distance, angle, and angle error.
 This is also true for two non-intersecting linestrings.
-However, when an intersection is present, the intersection is essentially treated like a node.
-Distances and angles will be defined in relation to that intersection point.
+However, when an intersection is present, distances and angles will be defined in relation to that intersection point.

 With this in mind, let's enter the parameters.
-The maximum distance will be, let's say, 100 meters.
-A minimum distance of 5 meters is a safe estimate.
+The maximum distance will be, let's say, `100` meters.
+A minimum distance of `5` meters is a safe estimate.

 The angle is a little harder to estimate.
-Cognizant of the fact that the angle should be entered as if the situation is viewed from above, a 45 degree angle doesn't seem too ridiculous.
-Just to be safe, we'll enter an angle error of 10 degrees.
+Cognizant of the fact that the angle should be entered as if the scene is viewed from above, a `45` degree angle doesn't seem too ridiculous.
+Just to be safe, we'll enter an angle error of `10` degrees.

 ![](/blog/images/2023-02-04-substation-relationship.jpg)